zumcoin/zum-wallet-electron/README.md

 ### Features:

-This wallet contains the basic functions required to mvanage your ZumCoin assets:
+This wallet contains the basic functions required to manage your ZUM coins:

 * Wallet creation:
   * Create new wallet.